-In a different approach to conceptual art, the lyrics to Miller’s Mission of Burma song “Fame and Fortune” were employed by artist Joe Wardwell for his large mural, “Hello America: 40 Hits From 50 States”, installed at MassMoCA in 2017 and on view throughout 2019.
+In a very different approach to conceptual art, the lyrics to Miller’s Mission of Burma song “Fame and Fortune” were employed by artist Joe Wardwell for his large mural, “Hello America: 40 Hits From 50 States”, installed at MassMoCA in 2017 and on view throughout 2019.

 “The work begins with a silhouetted line of bare winter trees taken from the scenic vistas of the Berkshires.
 Over this, Wardwell paints a dusky post-apocalyptic landscape of yellows and blues.
 On top of it all, he layers large letters — a slogan camouflaged within the landscape, with lyrics such as punk band Mission of Burma’s “Fame and fortune is a stupid game / Fame and fortune is the game I play.”
 The final layer is a series of screen-printed texts — 40 texts for the top 40 hits — in repeated vertical bands.” – from Massachusetts Museum of Contemporary Art.